cameraui/docs/install/linux.md

 - **Coral Edge TPU:** the `libedgetpu` runtime plus (for PCIe/M.2) the gasket kernel driver, see the [Coral section](/install/hardware-acceleration#coral-edge-tpu)
 - **Hailo:** the kernel driver, see the [Hailo section](/install/hardware-acceleration#hailo-8-hailo-8l)

-No device passthrough is needed anywhere.
-Bare metal sees the hardware directly, and camera.ui picks it up automatically.
+No device passthrough is needed.
 The detection plugins log what they found (`Available devices: …`).

 ## Uninstall